google/Chrome.Docs/m50/chrome-50-deprecations.md

 NPN was the TLS extension used to negotiate SPDY (and, in transition, HTTP/2).
 During the standardization process, NPN was replaced with ALPN, published as RFC 7301 in July 2014.
 We intend to remove NPN at the same time as the SPDY removal.

+## Remove Prefixed Encrypted Media Extensions

+In Chrome 42, we shipped a [specification-based](https://w3c.github.io/encrypted-media/), unprefixed version of encrypted media extensions.
+This API is used to discover, select, and interact with Digital Rights Management systems for use with `HTMLMediaElement`.